Planning for Lee Point, Darwin NT

 To date, there has been a relatively minor financial investment in the proposed Lee Point development (future investment approx $400M).
 The developer (Defence Housing Australia) is wholly owned by the Australian Government (Ref 12).
 As such, the issue of having no public benefit for the proposed Lee Point development compared to other locations needs to be resolved between levels of government as a matter of priority.
 The key to addressing this public benefit issue (and the Lee Point Area Plan) is appropriate planning work.

 The most appropriate organisation that is best able to assess and report on public benefit of developing land at Lee Point for the NT is the Commission.
 This is the reason why it was established by the NT Parliament and it reports to parliament each year.
 Similarly, the Public Works Committee was established by the Australian Government to assess the benefits of public works and report to Parliament.
-Both of these (independent) organisations have not been involved in Lee Point despite there being a large public investment (total value $400M) and public interest in Lee Point.
+Both of these (independent) organisations have not been involved in Lee Point despite there being a large public investment (total value ~$400M) and public interest in the Lee Point peninsula.

 5.0 Summary